Christhomas17/12CardsChoose3UsingBinaryRepresentation/README.md

 ```
 This is used to calculate the total probability of each state. group_won returns 0 if 3 cards are chosen from the first group, 1 if 3 are chosen from the second group etc. This is adding the probability from that given state to the probability of choosing 3 from the given group.

+#Below are the functions that have already been used in greater detail

 ```Python
 #set representation int->list